johnfmaner/covid19/README.md

 This folder includes a bash script to download the most recent data release.
 This data includes 212 unique locations, so it may be easily adapted to other countries or continents.
 Additionally, the data may be directly downloaded in R using the helper function `download.owid(download.dir, file.name)`

 ### /figures
-Sample figures of TBATS, ETS, and ARIMA forecasting of COVID19 daily new cases data in Mexico, United States, Italy, and Brazil.
-The spike in new cases per day in late June diverges from the predictable periodic behavior seen beginning clearly in May through the middle of June.
+Sample figures of forecasting daily new cases and total cases of COVID19 in multiple countries.

 ### timeseriesHelpers.R
 Helper functions to download data, create time series, subsets by country, and generate forecast values over an interval with a specified model.

 ### timeseriesPrediction.R
 Loads owid_covid.csv data and performs forecasting for specified country.
 One can specify the time series start and end points, forecasting model, and country.

+### timeseriesComparison.R
+Compares forecasts built on total cases and daily new cases.

 A bare minimum example: